 - Always capitalize the proper names of races.

-- African American (US) and black Canadian (Can) are the most up-to-date terms.
+- African American (US) and Black Canadian (Can) are the most up-to-date terms.
 [Update 07/2020: Black American, Black Canadian, and Black people are the most up-to-date terms now.]

 - In Canada: First Peoples, which includes First Nations, Métis, and Inuit, is the most up-to-date term to use.
-Other acceptable terms include Aboriginal Peoples (but since 2016, First Peoples is preferred) and Indigenous Peoples (but can be seen as too broad).
+Other acceptable terms include Aboriginal Peoples (but since 2016, First Peoples is preferred) and Indigenous Peoples (though this term can be seen as too broad).
 [Update 07/2020: Indigenous is commonly used in Canada now.
 In the US, Native American is still the most accepted term.]

 Slights or stereotypes about any age group can be seen as offensive.
 Some general tips include: